-Over thirty years on, there still remains a number of unknowns regarding XJ40, the most significant to them being the more recent assertion by Sir John Egan that he considered cancelling the XJ40 programme in 1984, stating he was talked out of it, not only by his board, but by Sir William Lyons.
-There is reason to suspect that XJ40 began as a far more ambitious car, because otherwise it remains unclear what such a decision could have realistically achieved.
+Over thirty years on, there remain a number of unknowns regarding XJ40, the most significant of which being the recent assertion by Sir John Egan that he considered cancelling the XJ40 programme in 1984, stating he was talked out of it, not only by his board, but by Sir William Lyons.
+There is therefore reason to suspect that XJ40 began as a far more ambitious car, because otherwise it remains unclear what such a decision could have realistically achieved.

 Looking at it objectively, the biggest enemy Jaguar faced, especially in the early stages of the car’s development was resource and quite obviously timescale.
 Decisions made to press ahead pull pelt in 1981 were made on the basis that the new car was vital to Jaguar’s survival and perhaps with half an eye on BL suddenly pulling the rug from under them.
 Both turned out to be phantoms.

 Certainly in the spring of ’81, when work began in earnest, Jim Randle’s engineering function hadn’t anything like the resources to bring such a complex programme to fruition.
 This was after all, a business decimated by a generation of neglect, having to relearn as it went.
 So were there fatal compromises buried within the car from its initiation that a ‘hard reboot’ would have addressed?
 If so, there is no smoking gun.

 Because, if anything scuppered XJ40, it was that the proving process wasn’t quite complete by Autumn 1986, that neither Jaguar’s manufacturing function nor many of Jaguar’s tier one suppliers were capable of delivering the quality its customers were promised and its German rivals were routinely delivering.